-Positive/Affirmative Responses I am aware of Our Environmental Policy and its aims 53% I am aware of the work of the Sustainability Lab 56%
+Positive/Affirmative Responses I am aware of Our Environmental Policy and its aims 53% I am aware of the work of the Sustainability Lab (e.g. Waste Awareness Week, #Carnifal) 56%

-Table 21.
+Table 24.
 Results of sustainability questions in the 2019 Staff Survey